L. Ron Hubbard: After the war

 After Hubbard chose to stay in California rather than return to his family in Washington state, he moved into the Pasadena mansion of John "Jack" Whiteside Parsons, a rocket propulsion engineer and a leading follower of the English occultist Aleister Crowley.
 Hubbard befriended Parsons and soon became sexually involved with Parsons's 21-year-old girlfriend, Sara "Betty" Northrup.
-Hubbard and Parsons collaborated on "Babalon Working", a sex magic ritual intended to summon an incarnation of Babalon, the supreme Goddess in Crowley's pantheon.
+Hubbard and Parsons collaborated on "Babalon Working", a series of sex magic rituals intended to summon an incarnation of Babalon, the supreme Goddess in Crowley's pantheon.
+According to religious studies scholar Hugh Urban, Parsons' own account of the period, The Book of Babalon, describes the workings as occult ceremonies based on Crowley's teaching, requiring a woman to take part in sexual rites meant to bring about the birth of a spiritual being sometimes described in Thelemic literature as a "moonchild" a supernatural offspring "mightier than all the kings of the Earth".
+Parsons viewed Hubbard as being unusually sensitive to occult forces and brought him into the project as an active collaborator.
+He assigned Hubbard the role of "Scribe", responsible for channelling messages attributed to Babalon.
+One ritual account from March 1946 describes Hubbard speaking in the goddess's voice, portraying her as the "flame of life, power of darkness" who "feeds upon the death of men".
+In 1969, the Church of Scientology acknowledged that these rites had occurred and claimed that Hubbard's involvement had been an effort to rescue Betty.

 During this period, Hubbard authored a document which has been called the "Affirmations", a series of statements relating to various physical, sexual, psychological and social issues that he was encountering in his life.
 The Affirmations appear to have been intended to be used as a form of self-hypnosis with the intention of resolving the author's psychological problems and instilling a positive mental attitude.

 Hubbard and Northrup aboard the schooner Blue Water II in June 1946 (left).
 The Church of Scientology has republished this photograph with Northrup (pictured right) airbrushed out.